 At present, the only way to get an accurate diagnosis of Alzheimer's disease or related dementia disorders is a brain autopsy at the time of death.
 The diagnoses are a critical piece of your family's medical history and will become important to your children and grandchildren as new treatments become available.

 To speak with someone more about the State of Florida's Brain Bank, look for your county in the list below and just make a call to the contact person in that service area.
 We will be glad to answer any questions you may have to help you feel "right" about your decision.

 Florida Brain Bank Service Areas

 SOUTH FLORIDA (WIEN):

 Jupiter north to Key West, and to Naples and Ft.
 Myers.
-Includes: Martin, Palm Beach, Broward, Miami-Dade, Monroe, Collier, Lee, Hendry, Glades, Charlotte, Sarasota, Desoto, Highlands, Hardee, Citrus, and Manatee counties.
+Includes: Martin, Palm Beach, Broward, Miami-Dade, Monroe, Collier, Lee, Leon, Hendry, Glades, Charlotte, Desoto, Highlands, Hardee, and Citrus counties.

 Dr. Maria Greig-Custo

 Brain Bank Coordinator